shayansaha85/brerwnok-site/README.md

 ## About Us Section
 - "More Details" button redirects to the **About page**.
+- heading : About brewnok And It's Innovative Business Solutions

 ## Sections to Keep
 - **Our Products**